 Freelancer accounts

-Revolut offers three price points for freelancers and sole traders that wish to open a business account.
+Revolut Pro is a product specifically designed for freelancers and sole traders that wish to open a business account.

 Company accounts

-The Revolut Grow account is priced at £25 per month.
-This account offers 1 free metal debit card, 10 free international payments, 100 free domestic transfers, £10,000 of free international currency exchange, and a crypto exchange range of 0.99%.
+The Revolut Grow account is priced at £30 per month.
+Suitable for growing businesses requiring enhanced financial management.
+This account offers 1 free metal debit card, 5 free international payments, 100 free domestic transfers, £15,000 of free international currency exchange.

-Larger companies can apply for the Scale account at £100 per month.
-This offers 2 metal debit cards, 50 free international payments, 1,000 free domestic transfers, £50,000 of free international currency exchange, and a crypto exchange range of 0.99%.
-If you wish to discuss a custom account at a bespoke price point, this option is also open.
+Larger companies can apply for the Revolut Scale account at £90 per month.
+This offers 2 metal debit cards, 25 free international payments, 1,000 free domestic transfers, £60,000 of free international currency exchange.
+Savings account with 2.75% AER (variable).
+ATM withdrawal limit: £10,000/day

 Business overdrafts